lemmack/lemmack.github.io/content/posts/speculations-on-biological-coherence.md

 **Alternative explanations.** If chronic fatigue isn't a stuck CDR, what is it?
 If facial structure changes aren't driven by mechanical environment, what's causing them?
 I want to understand competing models, not just find support for this one.

 I'll update this post as I learn more.
-If you have expertise in any of these areas and see errors in my understanding, or if you know of research that tests any of these connections, I'd welcome the input.
+If you have expertise in any of these areas and see errors in my understanding, or if you know of research that tests any of these connections, I'd welcome the input (one way of contacting me is on X: [@MacklemCurtis](https://x.com/MacklemCurtis)).